Currency:

 They may contain completely different results for a mobile user and different results for a desktop user.

-It's worth remembering here that your site's mobile score is works side by side.
-That is, each subpage of your site gets its own score, not the total score.
+Here it is worth remembering that the mobile evaluation of your site works page by page.
+That is, each subpage of your site receives its own score, not the total score.

-Therefore, if your budget limited, start by making changes to the subpages that are most valuable to your customers.
+So if your budget is limited, start by making changes to the subpages that are most valuable to your customers.

-Google mobile update , or the so-called mobilegeddon
+Google update for mobile devices, or the so-called mobilegeddon

 In 2015, Google announced a new update aimed at changing the ranking of mobile pages.